Hilbert valued fractionally integrated autoregressive moving average processes with long memory operators: Hilbert space-valued processes

-In this section, we propose a definition of \fiarma\ processes valued in a separable Hilbert space extending the definition of \cite[Section 4]{Li-long-memory-2020} to an operator long memory parameter.
-First we recall known results on the existence of ARMA processes, then study filtering by a fractional integration operator transfer function.
-This naturally leads to the definition of \fiarma\ processes which we compare to the processes introduced in \cite{duker_limit_2018}.
+In this section, we propose a definition of \fiarma\ processes valued in a separable Hilbert space thus extending the definition of \cite[Section~4]{Li-long-memory-2020} to an operator long memory parameter.
+This definition is introduced in \Cref{sec:arma-fiarma} where we also recall known results on the existence of ARMA processes.
+We then state the main results, namely 1) \Cref{thm:cns-fi-operator-functional-fiarma} where necessary and sufficient conditions are given for a weakly stationary $\cH_0$-valued process $X$ to belong the domain of definition of the fractional integration operator filter, 2) \Cref{cor:cns-arma-fi-operator-functional-fiarma} where we specify these conditions to the case where $X$ is an ARMA process, thus ensuring the existence of \fiarma\ processes, and 3) \Cref{prop:longmemory-fiarma} where we compare the obtained \fiarma\ processes to the processes introduced in \cite{duker_limit_2018}.
+The first two points are found in \Cref{sec:hilbert-valued-fiarma} and the third in \Cref{sec:other-long-memory-fiarma}.